tzunghaor/settings-bundle/README.md

 ![editor](Resources/doc/editor.png)

-With this bundle you can define your settings as php classes.
-The settings will be stored in database - this is somewhat similar how you would define doctrine entities, but in this case all settings are stored in a single table, and if you don't have record for a setting in database, it will use the default value in your php class.

-In this bundle you get a controller to edit your settings, and a service that returns the current settings as an object.
-You can use symfony dependency injection to inject such setting objects as services.
-(See examples in the Setup section below).
+* Define your settings as php classes.
+* Settings are stored in database.
+* One record per setting: only one initial migration is needed.
+* GUI to edit settings, customisable in setting definition classes.

-Furthermore you can define scopes (as a hierarchy tree): each setting can have different values in different scopes or inherit the setting value from the parent scope.
+* You can define scopes as a hierarchy tree - child scopes inherit settings.

 Installation